UW-Madison-DataScience/2022-11-02-uwmadison-python/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
+    Participants must be familiar with Git and the Command Shell as well as a basic knowledge of Python programming.
+Participants can take a <a href="https://carpentries-incubator.github.io/python-intermediate-development/quiz/index.html">short quiz</a> to test their prerequisite knowledge.
-    Participants must bring a laptop with a
+    Participants must also bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
-Participants must also be familiar using Git and the command shell, as well as basic knowledge of programming in Python.
-Participants can take a <a href="https://carpentries-incubator.github.io/python-intermediate-development/quiz/index.html">short quiz</a> to test their prerequisite knowledge.
 </p>

 {% comment %}